eallenOP/gdte/critical-reflection-step-1.md

     4. Factors concerning sustainable learning and teaching impacted a lot on my learning design plan as this is a key educational trend.
 3. Information gathered

-### Step 2: Reflectively analyse the learning design plan
-1. Justification for decisions
-2. Lessons learnt
-    1. key factors of the tertiary education context
-    2. Learner diversity and culture
-    3. Educational trends and theory
-    4. Sustainable learning and teaching

-### Step 3: Reflect for action
-1. Actions for future teaching practice
-2. Liklihod of achieving objectives
-3. Ensuring sustainability and responsiveness